allden/symmetrical-lamp/README.md

 Frameworks:
 - Express, Mongoose

-The website has session based authentication configured with Passport.js.

 Website Features:
+- The website features session based authentication configured with Passport.js.
 - Uploading, deleting, editing and viewing images posted by authenticated users.
 - Favorite and views metrics along with a comment system for each image.
 - A tag system where you are able to search through the database for images featuring a specific tag.